FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/UCONF/uconf_scheduler.md

     "title": "UCONF: Configuration scheduling",
     "linkTitle": "Configuration scheduling",
     "weight": "330"
-}In <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> you can define daily periods where dynamic configuration variables can be changed.
+}In {{< TransferCFT/componentshortname  >}} you can define daily periods where dynamic configuration variables can be changed.
 For example, you might want to schedule that the value for cft.purge.sx can be modified during the period between 15:30 and 19:30.

 Steps overview

 1. Access the Unified Configuration using either command line or the UI.
-2. Create the configuration alias by adding a new alias name to the <span class="code">cft.scheduled\_values</span> list.
+2. Create the configuration alias by adding a new alias name to the `cft.scheduled_values` list.
 Do not use spaces or periods (.) in the alias name.
 3. Configure the remaining parameters as described in the following table to define the new alias.

 <table>